-AUCC slams Assam Govt over Dhubri evictions, calls drive 'inhuman and brutal'
+Assam citizens' group slams BJP govt over Dhubri evictions, calls drive 'inhuman and brutal'

-Guwahati: The Assam United Citizens Convention (AUCC) on Thursday issued a scathing condemnation of the recent eviction drive in the Chap Revenue Circle of Dhubri district, which it claims has rendered thousands of farmers and laborers homeless.
+Guwahati: The Assam United Citizens Convention (AUCC) on Thursday issued a scathing condemnation of the recent eviction drive in the Chapar Revenue Circle in Dhubri district, which it claims has rendered thousands of farmers and laborers homeless.

 In a press statement, the conveners of the AUCC, Hiren Gohain, Harekrishna Deka, Ajit Kumar Bhuyan, Paresh Malakar, Abdul Mannan, and Santanu Borthakur, termed the evictions “inhuman, brutal and cruel” and indicative of a “perverted mind.”